bilal-sajid/Frequent-Itemset-Mining/README.md

 ### How to Use

 1. **Prepare Your Dataset**:
-   - Your dataset should be in CSV format, structured in a single column.
+   - Your dataset should be in CSV format.
 Each row should represent a transaction with items separated by commas.
    - Example format:
      ```
       spaghetti,antioxydant juice